Holiday Marketing Campaigns for Retail - SMS Promotion Ideas

 - Requires minimal time or money to get started and you could be sending your first message in minutes

 - Interact and engage with your audience more effectively

 This campaign was simple to kick off with just a basic landing page, hashtag strategy, and social posts.

 To spread the word, REI had followers share their reasons for opting to act and include the #OptOutside hashtag.
 Followers could choose to share the message on Twitter, Instagram, or Facebook, and with the click of a button, their website would automatically generate the phrase with the post to make it quick and easy to share.

 2. Publish a Gift Guide Series

 A gift guide is a collection of gifts you recommend to your customers to buy.
-It can be in the form of a blog post, SMS message, YouTube video, social media posts, PDF downloads, or even a newsletter you email out to subscribers.
+It can be in the form of a blog post, SMS message, YouTube video, social media post, PDF download, or even a newsletter you email out to subscribers.
 Make the gifts you add to your guide relevant to your audience.
-If your followers are into cooking, recommend kitchen appliances, cookbooks, aprons, utensils, or popular decor.
+If your followers are into cooking, recommend kitchen appliances, cookbooks, aprons, utensils, or popular kitchen decor.